quillThinking about Evolution & Economics and Some Notes on the Evolution of Ideas

 Avoidance of foul accumulation of toxic crud in Red Wine 1

 Addendum this action does not affect the tax increase on red wine (and all other foul drugs) introduced last year to discourage the unsociable habit of immoral imbibing.
-This stays at 21.3% (the percentage will be increased each year over and above inflation in line with unavoidable bureaucracy costs and salary hikes) after the VAT charge at 19.25% paid in advance.
+This stays at 21.3% (the percentage will be increased each year over and above inflation in line with unavoidable bureaucracy and cost hikes) after the VAT charge at 19.25% paid in advance.

 Perchance this legislation does not apply to medicinal red wine nor wine consumed by different religious groups who are protected under anti-discrimination legislation.
 Such groups will be required to provide proof of authenticity by completing forms 3285 and 79a which will be available next year from some Post Offices.
-In the unlikely event of the privatisation of Post Offices alternative forms can be collected by bone fide applicants, calling in person, with proof of authenticity at 12a Westgotcha Street.
+In the event of the privatisation of Post Offices alternative forms can be collected by bone fide applicants, calling in person, with proof of authenticity at 12a Westgotcha Street.

 Aftermath - Pursuant, your sub committee is fully informed about cunning responses and ulterior consequences of this Statute, and in accordance, hereby and forthwith intend to ban all evasion and avoidance and the imbibing of liquors by swigging directly from the bottle.
-Further legislation will follow as soon as the necessary sub sub committees have been agreed by your sub committee, funded by a deficit from the contingency fund and suitable bureaucrats recruited for the complex drafting process which will then be scrutinised by the necessary Government advisers before submission to the under secretary so as to guarantee valuable Parliamentary time is used to best effect before the 3rd reading of the revised Deficit Finance Bill and the delayed appointment of a new malleable obsequious Central Bank Governor which has become necessary following the Bank's independence.
+Further legislation will follow as soon as the necessary sub sub committees have been agreed by your sub committee.
+This will be funded by a deficit from the contingency fund and suitable bureaucrats will be recruited for the complex drafting process which will then be scrutinised by the necessary Government advisers before submission to the under secretary so as to guarantee valuable Parliamentary time is used to best effect before the 3rd reading of the revised Deficit Finance Bill and the delayed appointment of a new malleable obsequious Central Bank Governor which has become necessary following the Bank's independence.

 ( 2 in an attempt to simplify overcomplicated statutes and avoid burdensome red tape in line with the recommendations of the anti bureaucracy sub committee 13a, these requirements apply to all liquors including white wines and spirits, accepting the toxic crude is present only in red wine of specific origin.
-To assist, the Technology Foresight Programme, chaired by Mr Horace Batchelor, has agreed in principle, a grant of £4 towards the costs of all research into bottomless receptacles.
+To assist, the Technology Foresight Programme, chaired by Mr Horace Bachelor, has agreed in principle, a grant of £4 towards the costs of all research into bottomless receptacles.
 It is expected this will be paid within ten years following the recovery of the set up costs of the new committee and agreement on members expenses)

 ( 3 because of the beneficial effects all new red wine receptacles (but not white wine and obnoxious spirits) will be subsidised by the taxpayer (0.03 p per unit) to alleviate regulatory cost burdens and the competitive threats from French imports)

-Let's take it very slowly … the bottomless wineglass appears to be a result of intelligent design … 'as if' rationally purposefully intentionally planned … but what mental processes do these words describe?
+Let's take it very slowly … the bottomless wineglass appears to be a result of intelligent design … 'as if' deliberately rationally purposefully intentionally planned … but what mental processes do these words describe?

-Perhaps a more meaningful explanation of how the brain works is by a Darwinian process of adaptation, the natural selection of behaviour.
-In a strange inversion of reason, maybe some neural networks & circuits act 'as if' making economic decisions which create more survival value for the cost incurred than competing alternatives?
+Darwin suggested, 'a strange inversion of reason', maybe some neural networks & circuits act 'as if' making economic decisions which create more survival value for the cost incurred than competing alternatives?

 Here are some empirically substantiated statements about human behaviour -

 brain1.
-Evolutionary Design - the one and only design process going on throughout the universe is evolution, a blind copy / vary / select process of descent with modification, as replication processes generate vast diversities of variants but only a diminutive few differentially survive -
+Evolutionary Design - the one and only design process going on throughout the universe is evolution, a blind copy / vary / select process of inheritance with modification, as replication processes generate vast diversities of variants but only a diminutive few differentially survive -

 self-consciousness and human purpose feels 'as if' it is an imperative top down design process ...

-new behaviours constantly emerge which are completely unexpected & unintentional bifurcations & discontinuities ...
+useful behaviours constantly emerge which are completely unexpected & unintentional bifurcations & discontinuities ...

-the pre Darwin interpretation of history was invariably 'as if' top down intelligent design ...
+the pre Darwin interpretation of history was invariably 'as if' top down intelligent design ... prior to 1859 there was no alternative scientific interpretation ...

-As Richard Dawkins has suggested in his 1987 book 'The Blind Watchmaker' - 'It is almost as if the human brain were specifically designed to misunderstand Darwinism'!
+'It is almost as if the human brain were specifically designed to misunderstand Darwinism'.

 Arthur Peacocke - 'Life is continuously created but progress is a package dependent on death and failure'.